 "Before we started down this path, there were 25 agencies working on the Bell account.
 First thing we did was cull that list down to three main agencies," says Lithwick.
 "We needed three because of the volume of work.
-Zulu was still small, and Leo Burnett had strong design chops and the capability to support our retail and photography requirements.
+Zulu was still small, and Leo Burnett had strong strategy January/February 2020 | 19 right: Bell debuted a sort of branding game with consumers during the Beijing Olympics in 2008, teasing the shapes and elements that make up its logo as part of a new look and platform. design chops and the capability to support our retail and photography requirements.
 Lg2 was important for the Quebec market and has been phenomenal in helping to manage the brand there.
 Later we added Jam Direct and Media Experts.
 Every few quarters we swap assignments among the agency partners.
 We present ourselves as one.
 You wouldn't know which iteration came out of which shop because they appreciate the brand platform."